How to Apply

 Transfer students must apply to the University.
 The bachelor of arts in art does not have a portfolio application requirement.

-Transfer students should meet with a faculty adviser in art as soon as possible to evaluate courses completed at other institutions and what courses will apply to the major.
+Transfer students should meet with a faculty advisor in art as soon as possible to evaluate courses completed at other institutions and what courses will apply to the major.
 Faculty advising is available during fall and spring semesters with limited advising during the summer and winter.
-Transfer students can meet with an adviser prior to entering the University.
-We also encourage transfer students to meet with an adviser about general education requirements in the College of Liberal & Creative Arts Advising Resource Center (ARC).
+Transfer students can meet with an advisor prior to entering the University.
+We also encourage transfer students to meet with an advisor about general education requirements in the Undergraduate Advising Center.

 General Education Requirements

 Transfer students will have some general education requirements to complete at SF State.
-Students should check their bulletin and meet with an adviser in the Advising Resource Center to ensure G.E. requirements are completed.
+Students should check their bulletin and meet with an advisor in the Undergraduate Advising Center to ensure G.E. requirements are completed.

 Lower-division art courses taken at community colleges may satisfy some of the requirements for the major program.
 Advanced courses taken at accredited colleges and universities may also be considered for transfer.
 To find out what art courses transfer to SF State please visit assist.org, as well as SFState Articulation This website will let you know what classes at your transfer institution are equivalent to classes offered in the art major at SF State.
 If your institution is not listed you need to speak with a faculty adviser in your area of emphasis to find out what courses are equivalent and will transfer.
 For students transferring from other institutions, a minimum of twelve units in residence is required.
 Students should note that while some courses may not directly articulate to an art course at SF State we may be able to count it as a lower division course requirement.
 This does mean, however, that the student may not have completed a prerequisite course for an upper division course resulting in the inability to register for an upper division art course at SF State.